 There are a *ton* of different studies I have glossed over, and there's likely something I've missed.
 Regardless, at this point there is clear support from molecular clock analyses for an Eocene origin of odontocetes.
 But how early?

 The earliest Basilosauridae – middle Eocene

-In summary, there are numerous derived Neoceti from the early Oligocene, a couple of genuine records of Neoceti from the latest Eocene – and lastly, the expanded fossil record of basilosaurids now ameliorates the problem of a formerly telescoped record of the family.
-More records of early odontocetes and mysticetes from the Eocene does not sound like such an strange idea anymore, but is in fact now predicted by the fossil record.
-We have little evidence of it, but improved sampling of late Eocene marine rocks – especially from poorly sampled areas (in terms of Eocene rocks) like the Pacific Northwest and the west coast of South America – may yield more records of early Neoceti.
+In summary, there are several derived neocetes (Ediscetus, Ankylorhiza, Maiabalaena, Micromysticetus) from the early Oligocene, and in some cases forming diverse assemblages, a couple of genuine records of Neoceti from the latest Eocene (Mystacodon, Llanocetus) – and lastly, the expanded fossil record of basilosaurids now ameliorates the problem of a formerly telescoped record of the family.
+More records of early odontocetes and mysticetes from the Eocene does not sound like such a strange idea anymore, but is in fact now predicted by the fossil record.
+We have little evidence of it, but improved sampling of late Eocene marine rocks – especially from poorly sampled areas (in terms of Eocene rocks) like the Pacific Northwest, the west coast of South America, and possibly Japan, the Korean peninsula, and China – may yield more records of early Neoceti.

 L. G. Barnes and J. L. Goedert.
 2000.
 The world's oldest known odontocete (Mammalia, Cetacea).
 Journal of Vertebrate Paleontology 20(3):28A.

 R. E. Fordyce.
 2002.
 Simocetus rayi (Odontoceti, Simocetidae, new family); a bizarre new archaic Oligocene dolphin from the eastern North Pacific.
 Smithsonian Contributions to Paleobiology 93:185-222.